saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 program,the goal is to test the whole program to see what will happen, if anything uxpected occure ,then we need to fix them.

+## Maintenance plan
+Since the interface was designed to be as dynamic as possible, the only part of the web that could require maintenance is the data API itself.
+This information can easily be changed by adjusting a single variable in the code,